SamiKhaji/Portfolio/README.md

 - **Hosting:** GitHub Pages

 ## 📬 Connect With Me
 I’d love to hear from you!
-Visit the **Contact** section on the website to reach out or connect with me for opportunities.
+Visit the **Contact** section on the website to reach out or connect with me.